WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

-# Object Capability Chaining for Linked Data Signatures
+# Proclamation Chains for Linked Data Signatures

 By Christopher Allan Webber and Mark S. Miller